 If the target vehicle in front suddenly turns then there may be stationary traffic in front.

-When the adaptive cruise control is following another vehicle at speeds below30 km/h (20 mph) and the target is changed from a moving vehicle to a stationary vehicle, the adaptive cruise control will brake for the stationary vehicle.
+When Pilot Assist is following another vehicle at speeds below30 km/h (20 mph) and changes target from a moving to a stationary vehicle, Pilot Assist will slow down for the stationary vehicle.

-When the adaptive cruise control is following another vehicle at speeds in excess ofapprox.
-30 km/h (20 mph) and the target is changed from a moving vehicle to a stationary vehicle, the adaptive cruise control will ignore the stationary vehicle and instead select the stored speed.
+When Pilot Assist is following another vehicle at speeds in excess ofapprox.
+30 km/h (20 mph) and the target is changed from a moving vehicle to a stationary vehicle, Pilot Assist will ignore the stationary vehicle and instead select the stored speed.

 - The driver must then intervene him/herself and brake.